awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 The full path to the private key used to sign in to the device being tested\.

 `greengrassLocation`
 \(Optional\) The location of AWS IoT Greengrass Core software on your devices\.
-Use this attribute to tell &IoT; Device Tester to use the version of the AWS IoT Greengrass Core software installed on your devices\.
+Use this attribute to tell AWS IoT Device Tester to use the version of the AWS IoT Greengrass Core software installed on your devices\.

 `kernelConfigLocation`
 \(Optional\) The path to the kernel configuration file\.
 AWS IoT Device Tester uses this file to check whether the devices have the required kernel features enabled\.
 If not specified, AWS IoT Device Tester uses one of the following paths: `/proc/config.gz` or `/boot/config-<kernel-version>`\.